-This cold weather acupressure session promotes energy and circulation.
+This cold weather acupressure session will help promote energy and circulation in your horse.

 The herd’s movement is direct and purposeful.
-They have to eat as best they can and must keep their bodies moving to generate warmth.
+They have to eat as best they can and must keep their bodies moving to generate warmth and promote good circulation.
 Their coats have grown out to protect them from external cold, wet and wind while preserving internal warmth.
 As long as they find shelter in a stand of trees or rock outcrop when the weather is harsh or the winds blustery, they will survive the darkest, coldest season of the year.

 Winter is a time of survival.
 It’s the season when horses must go deeply into their core essence to survive both physically and emotionally.
 During the cold of winter, horses must retain and manage their body heat.
 In the wild, loss of body heat could be fatal since the sources of nourishment to sustain life are scarce.
 The horse must endure the whims of weather, be it icy cold, lashing rain, deep snow or extremely frigid nights.

 Our domesticated horses experience the same physical reactions and needs as their wild counterparts.
 In the winter, they move more slowly and retain their body heat if not in a climate-controlled environment.
 It’s good for horses to contend with the seasonal elements because it’s in sync with the natural order of life.
 Horses are healthier and perform better when allowed to live in concert with the seasonal cycles.

 Your horse’s body in winter